 Exposure, Response, and Technology Branch (ERTB)

-Prior to joining the Division of Extramural Research and Training, Collins spent 10 years in the Division of Intramural Research at NIEHS, primarily in the Microarray Core facility.
-As a biologist in this group, she was responsible for coordinating the collaborations between the core facility and intramural researchers and for conducting the initial analyses of all gene expression data generated in the lab.
+Prior to joining the Division of Extramural Research and Training in 2008, Collins spent 10 years in the Division of Intramural Research at NIEHS, primarily in the Microarray Core facility.
+As a biologist in this group, she was responsible for coordinating collaborations between the core facility and intramural researchers and for conducting the initial analyses of all gene expression data generated in the lab.
 Collins has a B.S. in biological sciences (2000) and a M.R. in functional genomics (2006) from North Carolina State University.